Twin Towers Correctional Facility

-The Twin Towers Correctional Facility, also referred to in the media as Twin Towers Jail, is a complex in Los Angeles, California.
-The facility is located at 450 Bauchet Street, in Los Angeles, California and is operated by the Los Angeles County Sheriff's Department.
+The Twin Towers Correctional Facility, also referred to in the media as Twin Towers Jail, is a jail complex in Los Angeles, California.
+The facility is located at 450 Bauchet Street in Los Angeles and is operated by the Los Angeles County Sheriff's Department.
 The facility consists of two towers, a medical services building, and the Los Angeles County Medical Center Jail Ward.

+History

+The jail was authorized and constructed after the 1994 Northridge earthquake damaged the historic Hall of Justice in the city.
 The 1.5 million square foot (140,000 m^{2}) complex was opened in 1997, though it remained empty for a period prior to opening because of lack of operating funds.
 During that time, the deputy sheriffs had to prevent people from breaking in.
-It was authorized and constructed after the Northridge earthquake damaged the historic Hall of Justice in the city.
-Security at the facility centers on a panoptic design that allows deputies and officers in a central control room to look through secure optical material to see into all areas of the facility.
+Security at the facility centers on a panopticon design that allows deputies and officers in a central control room to look through secure optical material to see into all areas of the facility.

-Concerns

 Despite the state-of-the-art security systems built into the jail, inmate Kevin Jerome Pullum walked out of an employee exit on July 6, 2001, two hours after being convicted of attempted murder, and remained at large for eighteen days before he was apprehended within a mile of the jail.
 Pullum used a newspaper photograph of actor Eddie Murphy to alter an identification badge he used in the escape.
 The attempt made Pullum the 13th person to successfully escape the facility.

-In May 2013, along with the adjacent Men's Central Jail, Twin Towers ranked as one of the ten worst County Jails in the United States, based on reporting in Mother Jones, which noted the large number of complaints received by the American Civil Liberties Union (ACLU).
+In May 2013, along with the adjacent Men's Central Jail, Twin Towers ranked as one of the ten worst county jails in the United States, based on reporting in Mother Jones, which noted the large number of complaints received by the American Civil Liberties Union (ACLU).
 Mother Jones described the facility as "overflowing" and the deputies as prone to attacking inmates "unprovoked" or for "the slightest infractions".
 They report an allegation that one inmate injured in an attack by multiple deputies was marched down a jail module as one deputy yelled "gay boy walking" and then beaten and raped by other inmates as deputies watched.

-The jail has also come under fire from human rights advocates as a central focus in the use of psychiatric drugs to control prisoners.
+The jail has also received criticism from human rights advocates as a central focus in the use of psychiatric medication to control prisoners.

-USGS aerial photo - the County Jail is in the lower right quadrant.
+The facility has been used as a filming location for the movies Blast and Mean Guns, both directed by Albert Pyun.